tammet/gkc/README.md

-which will first create `Makefile` and then use this to create a dynamically linked executable `Main/gkc` and optionally do
+which will first create `Makefile` and then use this to create a dynamically linked executable `Main/gkc` and finally do

     sudo make install

-to make gkc available on the system
+to make gkc available on the system.
+Unless it is alreay there, you may need to add `/usr/local/lib` to the environment variable `LD_LIBRARY_PATH` to run gkc installed by autotools.

 Running